kmsmith137/sp_hdf5/README_pc.md

 so that pkg-config can find hdf5.
 (This is usually unnecessary, but I needed to do this to install Kiyo Masui's bitshuffle plugin.)

-The hdf5.pc file should look something like this:
+The hdf5.pc file should look something like this (but you may need to change the directory names and/or HDF5 version):
 ```
 prefix=/usr/local
 exec_prefix=${prefix}